Interlibrary Loan Services

 The interlibrary loan staff reserve the right to limit the number of requests that will be processed in one day.
 Please prioritize your requests.

-The interlibrary loan staff will comply with federal and state laws, guidelines, and regulations pertaining to interlibrary loan, including the National Interlibrary Loan Code for the United States, 1993.
+The interlibrary loan staff will comply with federal and state laws, guidelines, and regulations pertaining to interlibrary loan, including the Interlibrary Loan Code for the United States, 2016.
 The Copyright Law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.